Herrin appears to be unique in having two memorials concerned with coal mining, and they tell two very different tales.

-MEMORIAL 1: XXX.
-Prospecting for coal began in 1892 and mining in the early twentieth century made Herrin relatively prosperous – including the miners whose condition improved thanks to the United Mine Workers union.
+Prospecting for coal in this region began in 1892 and mining in the early twentieth century made Herrin relatively prosperous – including the miners whose condition improved thanks to the United Mine Workers union.
 As everywhere, however, the industry was rife with danger.
-Herrin commemorates and celebrates its miners with a major memorial in town (see our coal mining memorials webpage).
+Herrin commemorates and celebrates its miners with this major memorial in town.

-MEMORIAL 2: XXX.
 Today Herrin is pleasant downstate town.
 But one hundred years ago Herrin was the locus of a terrible event in the fraught history of coal, labor and small town society in southern Illinois.
-On June 21-22, 1922 a labor dispute became violent when a mine owner refused to observe a nationwide United Mine Workers strike and, instead, hired non-union men to load his coal onto railroad cars.
-In what has become known as the Herrin Massacre, 23 men were killed by union miners.
+On June 21, 1922 a dispute broke out at the strip mine outside Herrin because the mine owner had brought in non-union men to load coal on the waiting railroad cars.
+The United Mine Workers argued that this was a violation of the strike then in progress.
+Meanwhile, the coal company had been harrassing local residents of Herrin and the miners.
+On June 22 the situation exploded when union miners massacred as many as 23 non-union men.
 This terrible event is represented in a 1940 painting by Paul Cadmus, which is held by the Columbus Art Museum.

 https://thisiscriminal.com/episode-132-herrin-massacre-1-24-2020/